robertoaleman/LogicalEntropyCypher/README.md

 # Logical Entropy Cypher v1.0
 Encryption Engine Based on Logical Entropy
-<br> A practical and educational approach to wrapping standard ciphers (such as AES‑256‑GCM)  with a layer of 'logical entropy' that adds structural variability, configurable diffusion,  and authentication of the logic itself.
-It is designed to integrate without breaking compatibility or infrastructure.
+<br> A practical and didactic approach to encapsulating standard ciphers (such as AES-256-GCM) with a "logical entropy" layer that adds structural variability, configurable diffusion, and authentication of the logic itself.
+It is designed to integrate seamlessly without compromising compatibility or the infrastructure of any cipher where it is implemented.
 <br><b>Author: Roberto Aleman, ventics.com</b>
 <br><b>License: GNU GPL v3</b>